alanrogers/legofit/src/README.md

   which is used by @ref sitepat "sitepat".
 * @ref rafdaf "rafdaf" reads several ".raf" files and writes derived allele frequencies for each position in the genome.
-* @ref resid "resid" calculate residuals, optionally mapping multiple population labels into single labels.
+* @ref resid "resid" prints site pattern frequencies or residuals, optionally deleting some population labels and/or mapping multiple population labels into single labels.
 * @ref scrmpat "scrmpat" tabulates site patterns from output generated by the [scrm][] coalescent simulator.